No. 9 Buckeyes edge No. 4 Michigan, make Big Ten title game - WTMJ

 Michigan (20-4) scored the final seven points and Mike Smith even had a chance to win it with a long jumper with 2 seconds left.
 Instead, it bounced off the back of the rim and time expired in a scramble for the ball.

-The Buckeyes (21-8) now play either No. 3 Illinois or No. 5 Iowa on Sunday, seeking their first title since 2013.
+The Buckeyes (21-8) advance to play No. 3 Illinois on Sunday, seeking their first title since 2013.

 For Washington, it was pure joy.
 After scoring a career-high 30 points in a 92-87 loss to Michigan on Feb.
 21, Washington immediately started talking about a rematch.
 And he didn’t disappoint, making 5 of 10 3-pointers.